Deadheading

 The beauty of decay

 The series Deadheading documents the fragile and transient beauty of decay by recording one phase in the cycle of growth, prime, death and rebirth.
-What we may perceive as dead, untidy, undesirable and imperfect is, in fact, nature’s magnificence (1).
+What we may perceive as dead, untidy, undesirable and imperfect is, in fact, nature’s magnificence - principles deeply rooted in the traditional Japanese concept of Wabi-Sabi.
 Perfection as we understand it is an entirely artificial (i.e. human-made and therefore un-natural) concept.

-Deadheading is the gardener’s caring act of removing dead flowers from a plant before they set seeds to encourage the plant to re-flower.
+Deadheading is the gardener’s caring act of removing dead flowers from a plant before they set seed to encourage the plant to re-flower.
 This pleases the viewer’s senses but, much more importantly, creates more nectar for the wildlife, the pollinators.
-(2)

 Many plants (not all) respond to deadheading by re-flowering.
 Of the plants photographed, the poppy, for instance, or the verbena would not normally require deadheading because their flowers would not re-grow.